 Livestock auctioneers stand on the auction block in the sales ring, facing the bidders in the audience.
 They point out any particularly desirable qualities that an individual animal may have, and they mention general information like pedigree, age, and breeder.
 They begin to chant the asking price, raising the bids in regular increments as they look around the sales area and receive bids from interested parties.
 Spotting bids, either directly from the crowd or through signals from professional bid spotters (a.k.a. ringmen), is a critical part of this job since bidders may give very subtle signals that they wish to raise their bids.
 At the conclusion of the bidding, the auctioneer bangs the gavel and declares an animal sold.

-Additional duties for a livestock auctioneer include assigning lot numbers to animals, tagging or marking animals for identification in the sale ring, and completing a variety of administrative tasks in the office to ensure that all paperwork and health records are in order for the animals being presented.
+Additional duties for a livestock auctioneer include assigning lot numbers to animals, tagging or marking animals for identification in the sale ring, and completing a variety of administrative tasks in the office to ensure that all paperwork and health records are for the animals being presented.

 Livestock auctioneers must have a strong sense of ethics, be able to control the crowd, and maintain their focus in an often chaotic environment.

-Education & Training
+Education and Training

 Livestock auctioneers must be licensed if their state mandates it.
 More than half of states in the U.S. require livestock auctioneers to be licensed, and some of those states have continuing education requirements for maintaining a valid license.
-To apply for a license, a candidate must be at least 18 years old, have a high school diploma or a G.E.D, and pass a criminal background check.
+To apply for a license, a candidate must be at least 18 years old, have a high school diploma or the equivalent, and pass a criminal background check.

 Auctioneering school programs can take anywhere from a few weeks to a few months to complete.
 These schools teach auction chanting, public speaking, marketing, legal considerations, and ethics.
 They also have students participate in practice drills to simulate the auction experience.

 The National Auctioneers Association (NAA) is a professional membership group that offers a variety of certification programs including the prestigious Certified Auctioneers Institute (CAI) designation.
-The CAI certification process occurs over a three year period, with auctioneers participating in a week of intensive training each March.
+The CAI certification process occurs over a three-year period, with auctioneers participating in a week of intensive training each March.
 Continuing education credits are required to maintain the CAI designation.

-The Livestock Marketing Association hosts the annual World Livestock Auctioneer Championship, one of the best known competitive auctioneering events.
+The Livestock Marketing Association hosts the annual World Livestock Auctioneer Championship, one of the best-known competitive auctioneering events.

 The Bureau of Labor Statistics (BLS) does not collect information on auctioneers in its salary surveys, but the National Auctioneers Association reports that salary can vary widely due to the commission-based nature of compensation.
-Auctioneers can expect to earn 10 to 15 percent commission on their sales, plus bonuses in some cases.
+Auctioneers can expect to earn a 10 to 15 percent commission on their sales, plus bonuses in some cases.
 Pay can, therefore, vary widely based on the number of auctions worked, the volume and dollar amount of sales, the geographic location where the auction is held, and the auctioneer’s reputation and experience.